Eileen Mayo: Life in England

-She held teaching positions at Saint Martin's School of Art and Sir John Cass College in London.
+Mayo held teaching positions at Saint Martin's School of Art, and Sir John Cass College in London between 1950 and 1953.
 She became a member of the Society of Wood Engravers, and wrote and illustrated a series of books.
 She also exhibited at the Royal Academy summer exhibition and with the Royal Society of British Artists.
 For a time she worked as an artists' model, for Bernard Meninsky, Duncan Grant, Dod Procter and particularly Laura Knight.

 Marriage

-In 1936 she married Dr Richard Gainsborough, who founded Art News & Reviews; she designed the first issue when it appeared in 1949.
+In 1936, Mayo married Richard Gainsborough, who founded Art News & Reviews; she designed the first issue when it appeared in 1949.
 The marriage ended in 1952.

 Life in Australia

 Mayo emigrated to Australia in 1952 after separating from her husband and became one of the many migrants who contributed to the postwar print revival.
-She taught at the National Art School in Sydney and was a member of Sydney Printmakers.
+She taught at the National Art School in Sydney between 1957 and 1962, and was a member of Sydney Printmakers.
 Her career in Australia included working on murals and designing tapestries and posters.

 Stamp design in Australia

-As part of the Australian Commonwealth series of six postage stamps issued between 1959 and 1962 she designed the platypus for the one-shilling stamp and was awarded the Vizard-Wholohan Prize for prints in 1962.
+As part of the Australian Commonwealth series of six postage stamps issued between 1959 and 1962, Mayo designed the platypus for the one-shilling stamp and was awarded the Maude Vizard-Wholohan Prize for prints in 1962.
 Other stamps in the series feature the kangaroo, banded anteater, tiger cat, rabbit bandicoot and the Tasmanian tiger (now believed extinct).
 This stamp series is significant as it was one of the earliest attempts at putting Australian flora and fauna on stamps.
-In addition it was one of the first times that a designer further commercialised their designs by producing poster versions of the stamp artwork and made them available for sale.
+In addition, it was one of the first times that a designer further commercialised their designs by producing poster versions of the stamp artwork and made them available for sale.
 This series, the first to be designed by a woman, were for the Postmaster-General's Department now called Australia Post.
 Mayo produced many stamp and poster designs depicting the flora and fauna of Australia.

 Life in New Zealand

-In 1962, she moved to Waimate, New Zealand, where her mother and sister had lived since 1921.
-By 1965 Mayo had moved to Christchurch, where she taught at the University of Canterbury (SFA) until 1972.
-For more than three years she also worked on an underwater diorama with Otago Museum.
+In 1962, Mayo moved to Waimate, New Zealand, where her mother and sister had lived since 1921.
+By 1965, Mayo had moved to Christchurch, where she taught at the University of Canterbury School of Fine Arts from 1967 until 1972.
+For more than three years, she also worked on an underwater diorama with Otago Museum.
 A founding member of Sydney Printmakers, she was on the Print Council of New Zealand.
-Apart from a period in Dunedin from 1972 to 1975, she remained in Christchurch until her death.
+Apart from a period in Dunedin from 1972 to 1975, Mayo remained in Christchurch until her death.
 Her last works were silkscreen prints, which she found the easiest medium to use with decreasing mobility, insisting, as always, that they be sold at affordable prices.